waittim/waittim.github.io/_posts/2019-08-26-roulette-simulation.md

 ## Change the budget

-When B changes, what is the mean earning.
+When B changes, what is the mean earning?
 ```{r}
 earning_series <- rep(NA,20)
 for(B in seq(100,1000,by=50)){